National Alliance for a Free and Autonomous Mozambique: History

-Mondlane announced his intention to found his own party, the National Alliance for a Free and Autonomous Mozambique, on April 3, 2025, due to his ideological difference with PODEMOS and a falling out with their leader.
+Mondlane announced his intention to found his own party, the National Alliance for a Free and Autonomous Mozambique, on 3 April 2025, due to his ideological differences with PODEMOS and a falling out with its leader.
 The acronym ANAMALALA means "it's over" in the Macua language.
-The Ministry of Justice took offense to this acronym as an attack on FRELIMO and demanded that Mondlane change his party's name otherwise it wouldn't be registered which risked to restart the protests which had just ended.
+The Ministry of Justice took offense to this acronym, viewing it as an attack on FRELIMO, and demanded that Mondlane change his party's name.
+Otherwise, the ministry threatened to refuse registration, which risked restarting the protests that had just ended.
 The threat of further protests caused the Justice Minister, Mateus Saize, to backtrack, stating that the Ministry had never issued an order for the name change, despite Mondlane providing a photocopy proving otherwise.
-The Ministry of Justice would formally register the party on August 15, 2025, with a new name, ANAMOLA.
-The party would hold a formal foundation rally on September 22, 2025 in Beira.
+The Ministry of Justice would formally register the party on 15 August 2025, with a new name, ANAMOLA.
+The party would hold a formal foundation rally on 22 September 2025 in Beira.

-The party has vowed that if they are elected into office that they would change the Constitution of Mozambique to de-fang the effective one-party rule of FRELIMO and actually allow fair and free elections.
-To this end they opened public consultations to see what the public would want in a new constitution.
+The party has vowed that if it is elected into office, it will change the Constitution of Mozambique to dismantle the effective one-party rule of FRELIMO and allow free and fair elections.
+To this end it opened public consultations to see what the public would want in a new constitution.
 One of the key points they proposed would be gutting the central election commission, and implementing a new rule stating that members of the commission must not be affiliated with any political party.
 Members of the commission, tasked with not only approving candidates, but also counting votes and verifying results, are primarily members of FRELIMO, but the MDM and RENAMO are also members of the commission, allowing FRELIMO to easily tamper with or otherwise influence elections.
 ANAMOLA proposed replacing the political appointment process with elections by a 2/3rd majority from the assembly, and that only political independents be allowed to hold seats on the commission.

+On 16 May 2026, Pedro João Chaúque, an ANAMOLA member, was killed by a group of unknown men at his home in Gaza Province.
+The killing followed the death of ANAMOLA's coordinator, Anselmo Vicente, by unknown armed men on 9 May in Chimoio, Manica Province.